The Growing Place

 Planting & Growing

 Apple Mint will grow to be about 18 inches tall at maturity extending to 24 inches tall with the flowers, with a spread of 24 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant is quite ornamental as well as edible, and is as much at home in a landscape or flower garden as it is in a designated herb garden.
 It does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is not originally from North America.
 It can be propagated by division.